HOW DO I APPLY?

 WILL I HAVE TO ATTEND AN INTERVIEW?

 There isn’t an interview, however, once you apply you will be invited to attend the Institute for a Personal Advisory Meeting where you will meet staff who will provide guidance to ensure that the course you have applied for is right for you.
-Following your personal advisory meeting you will be offered a place, placed on a waiting list or advised of other course options.

 WHEN WILL I KNOW THAT I HAVE BEEN OFFERED A PLACE?